-I have also affirmed a chatboard assertion that Tommy Boyce’s self-titled 1967 debut on RCA/Camden includes a song found only on the 8-track version, “I’m a-Wonderin’ Why.”
-There also seems to be a consensus that 1978’s Some Girls by the Rolling Stones is noticeably altered for 8-track release, with two songs (“Miss You” & “Beast of Burden”) longer, while two others (“Far Away Eyes” & “Shattered”) are shortened – and possibly a third (“Just My Imagination”).
+I have also affirmed a chatboard assertion that Tommy Boyce‘s self-titled 1968 debut on RCA/Camden includes a song found only on the 8-track version, “I’m a-Wonderin’ Why.”
+There also seems to be a consensus that 1978’s Some Girls by The Rolling Stones is noticeably altered for 8-track release, with two songs (“Miss You” & “Beast of Burden”) longer, while at least one other (“Shattered” – and possibly “Far Away Eyes”) is shortened – and possibly another (“Just My Imagination”).

 Also mentioned in a previous post is the odd fact that – despite the release of two 7″ vinyl promo singles in 1972 – the first full-playing release by “Jimmy” Dale & The Flatlanders, All American Music, was issued by Plantation Records as an 8-track-only affair!